public-key-cryptography/public-key-editor/README.md

 	The Merkle-Hellman / knapsack cipher c[] = r0 a[] + r[][] s[] (mod n), b = c[] (m[] mod p) where c[] is the recipient's static public key and b is the sender's one-time public key is included in the public key class because the cipher is quantum resistant, but the cipher is not enabled by default because the key size is large.
-The knapsack key size is around 6 K to 8 K bits (1 K byte), 1.5 to 2 K chars, or 30 to 40 lines per key.
+The knapsack key size is around 6 K to 8 K bits, 1 K byte, 2 K chars, or 30 to 40 lines per key.
 This could be a problem for public keys that are printed on web pages because the keys occupy a lot of space, but it doesn't matter for keys that are stored on email servers.

 	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only asymmet- rical public key cipher or invertible one-way function other than the Rabin cipher, and it is the